 What Are Straightening Brushes?

-Straightening Brushes are (most often, anyway) paddle brushes with special, heated silicone bristles.
+Straightening Brushes are (most often, anyway) paddle brushes with special, heated ceramic bristles.
 They enable you to smooth dry hair the way you would brush through it.
 Straightening brushes do not blow air and should not be used on wet hair.
 They aren’t the same as a drying brush, which is commonly something like a vented round brush attached to the end of a dryer (a colleague of mine has one of these and likes it).

 The Bottom Line